Shaolin Temple UK

-Shaolin Temple UK is a martial arts school and centre for study of Shaolin culture, in particular Gong Fu-Ch'an, Qigong and Ch'an Buddhist Meditation.
+Shaolin Temple UK is a martial arts school and centre for study of Shaolin culture, in particular Gong Fu-Ch'an, Qigong and Chan Buddhist Meditation.
 It was founded in 2000 by Shaolin monk Shi Yanzi, and is located in North London, England, between the Tufnell Park and Archway Northern Line tube stations.

 Shaolin Temple UK is an official emissary of the 1,500-year-old Shaolin Temple in Henan Province in China, by direct mandate from the Abbot Venerable Shi Yong Xin.

 Classes are taught by Shi Yanlei and 35th generation disciples: Shi Hengdao, Hengjiu, Hengshang and Hengdi.

 The school emphasises balanced training both in the external and internal martial arts.
 Students typically train both in Gong Fu and Qigong.
+Notable figures to have trained at the school include actor Andrew Koji.

 Gong Fu-Ch'an

 Shaolin Temple UK is most well known for Gong Fu (or Kung Fu), and participates in national and international fighting competitions, as well as interclub fights with Muay Thai fighters.

 Gong Fu classes focus on Sanshou training - one to one hand-to-hand combat - which can be considered to be China's form of kickboxing.
 This is the style of fighting which the temple's students use in competition.
 The temple's founder and main teacher Shifu Yanzi was Chinese National Champion for 15 years in the art.

 Students first train for three months in "Preparation" class, with a focus on building strength, stamina, flexibility, and learning fundamentals.
 Beginner level students train without contact.
 Students are encouraged to try to pass a quarterly grading exam at their first opportunity.
 Shaolin Temple UK's higher classes are semi-contact and full-contact, students train with gloves and pads, and also spar.